ccoenen/wishlist/README.md

 License
 --

 Offered under MIT License, with no warranty whatsoever.
 See LICENSE File.
 We're not responsible if you don't get what you wish for.
 Neither in life, nor for birthdays.

+3rd Party
+--

+The present used as a default image comes from [freepsdfiles.net](http://freepsdfiles.net/graphics/gift-box-icon/)